Freedom to roam: England and Wales

 In England and Wales, after a polarised debate about the merits, rights and benefits of private landowners and public recreation, in 2000 the Government legislated to introduce a limited right to roam, without compensation for landowners.
 The Countryside and Rights of Way Act 2000 (CROW) was gradually implemented from 2000 onwards to give the general public the conditional right to walk in certain areas of the English and Welsh countryside: principally downland, moorland, heathland and coastal land.
 Forests and woodlands are excluded, other than publicly owned forests, which have a similar right of access by virtue of a voluntary dedication made by the Forestry Commission.
 Developed land, gardens and certain other areas are specifically excluded from the right of access.
 Agricultural land is accessible if it falls within one of the categories described above.
 People exercising the right of access have certain duties to respect other people's rights to manage the land, and to protect nature.

 The new rights were introduced region by region through England and Wales, with completion in 2005.
 Maps showing accessible areas have been produced.
 This added to the legal right to use established public footpaths and bridleways, some common land and access to the foreshore.
 Land owners may prevent access to other areas (or charge a fee for access).

 Angling interests successfully lobbied for the exclusion of rivers in England and Wales from CROW, leaving other river users such as swimmers and canoeists with access restricted to less than 2% of navigable water.
 The British Canoe Union is running the Rivers Access Campaign, to highlight the level of restrictions the public face in gaining access to inland waterways in England and Wales.

-Much of the Dartmoor National Park has been designated as 'Access Land', although it remains privately owned, since the Dartmoor Commons Act 1985, with no restrictions on where walkers can roam.
-Because of the 1985 Act, Dartmoor was largely unaffected by the Countryside and Rights of Way Act 2000, which established similar rights in other rural parts of the country, but in 2006, this Act opened up much of the remaining restricted land to walkers.
+Since the Dartmoor Commons Act 1985, much of the Dartmoor National Park has been designated as "access land", with no restrictions on where walkers can roam, although it remains privately owned.
+Because of the 1985 act, Dartmoor was largely unaffected by the Countryside and Rights of Way Act 2000, which established similar rights in other rural parts of the country, but in 2006, this act opened up much of the remaining restricted land to walkers.
+In 2025, the UK Supreme Court upheld the right to roam on the park, with judges saying regulation would be more effective at protecting it than private enforcement by property owners.

 The Marine and Coastal Access Act 2009 extended access rights to land near the English coast.